elixir-toniq/raft/README.md

 ## Example

-Lets create a distributed key value store.
+Lets build a distributed key value store.
 The first thing that we'll need is a state machine:

 ```elixir
 defmodule KVStore do